Pietà (Michelangelo): Restoration

+1964 World Fair

 In 1964, the Pietà was lent by the Vatican to the 1964–1965 New York World's Fair to be installed in the Vatican pavilion.
 The former Archbishop of New York, Cardinal Francis Spellman formally requested the statue from Pope John XXIII, appointed Edward M. Kinney, Director of Purchasing and Shipping of Catholic Relief Services – USCC, to head up the Vatican Transport Teams.
 The statue was shipped in a wooden crate 2.5 inch thick with an 8 inch base, secured to the deck of the liner Cristoforo Colombo; in case of an accident, the crate contained cushioning so thick that it would float in water, and had an emergency locator beacon as well as a marker buoy attached.

 At the fair, people stood in line for hours to catch a glimpse from a conveyor belt moving past the sculpture.
 It was returned to the Vatican afterwards.